NaviteLogger/Shell-Script-for-Automating-MySQL-Database-Duplication/README.md

 ## Prerequisites

-- MySQL Server: The script is designed for MySQL databases.
+- MySQL Server: One of the scripts is designed for MySQL databases.
 Ensure you have MySQL server installed and accessible.
 - `.env` File: Database credentials and other configurations are managed through a `.env` file in the project directory.

 ## Installation